|Stanley Cyril Baker, Jr., MD|

-A resident of Greenwood, Dr. Baker has served on the MUSC Board of Trustees since 1977 representing the medical profession from Third Congressional District.
-He has served as Vice Chair and Chair of the MUSC Board.
-A retired General and Thoracic surgeon, he graduated from the Citadel with a BS degree, received a MD from MUSC and completed a surgical residency at The George Washing University Medical Centers as Chief Resident.
+A resident of Greenwood, Dr. Baker has served on the MUSC Board of Trustees since 1977 representing the medical profession from the Third Congressional District.
+He has served as Vice Chair and Chair of the MUSC Board of Trustees.
+A retired General and Thoracic surgeon, he graduated from the Citadel with a BS degree, received an MD from MUSC and completed a surgical residency at The George Washington University Medical Centers as Chief Resident.
 Dr. Baker has been involved in a wide range of professional and civic activities, including President of the medical staff and Chief of surgery at the Self Regional Health Center, Diplomat American Board of Surgery, Past President Greenwood Chamber of Commerce, Chairman of Greenwood’s first County Council, and President and Director of the Rotary Club.
 He has been awarded “The Order of the Silver Crescent” by the State of South Carolina in 2000, and named a Distinguished Alumnus of MUSC in 1990.
-He is a Clinical Professor MUSC AHEC at the Greenwood Residency program.
-He serve in the US Navy during WW II and is listed in “Who’s Who in North America.”
+He is a Clinical Professor of MUSC AHEC at the Greenwood Residency program.
+He served in the United States Navy during World War II and is listed in the “Who’s Who in North America.”
 Dr. Baker has four children and eight grandchildren.

 |Mr. William (Bill) A. Baker, Jr.|